 Great for people who love to stay active

-The New Forest has a lot to offer as a holiday destination and is a fantastic place to head for those who love to get out and explore as there are plenty of outdoor activities on offer.
+The New Forest has a lot to offer as a holiday destination and is a fantastic place to head for those who love to get out and explore.
 Whilst the New Forest is great for exploring in your car be prepared for a lot of narrow roads and the need to give way to the resident New Forest ponies that roam freely.

 Get an essence of the New Forest in this gently meandering drive from Lyndhurst to Beaulieu via Brockenhurst.

 Starting in Lyndhurst you’ll experience this quaint and bustling town that was once Williams the Conqueror’s Royal Hunting Ground.
 After exploring the town head out of Lyndhurst on the A35 towards Christchurch.
 After passing Highland water, you need to watch out for a right turn heading towards Brockenhurst.
 This takes you on the Rhinefield road (also known as Rhinefield Ornamental Drive) a delightful stretch of narrow road lined with large trees and rhododendrons, which is best seen in late May or early June when the rhododendrons are in full bloom.

 Continue through to Brockenhurst, officially named the most beautiful place to live in the UK, where we recommend making a stop to see if you can catch sight of the ponies, cattle or deer who wander freely around the village.
 Following that it’s time to head out of Brockenhurst on the B3055 towards Beaulieu experiencing the glorious British countryside, from green pastures to heather clad moorland on winding roads.
 The delights continue as you reach Beaulieu which is the home of the National Motor Museum, a must visit if you’re a lover of British motoring.

 Take care when driving as the native New Forest ponies, appear where you least expect!

 Best for relaxed driving